This post may contain affiliate links. Please see my disclosure policy for details.

 No visit to the Agatha Christie Greenway House would be complete without a visit to the Greenway Boat House.

 Today, you can visit this spot just like they did.
-The National Trust have lovingly restored the house with a three piece suite, a roaring fire and a terrace where you can look out for wildlife.
+The National Trust has lovingly restored the house with a three-piece suite, a roaring fire, and a terrace where you can look out for wildlife.

 5. Take in the views from the Battery with it’s own canons